xcray/Apple_Airport_hass_devicetracker_and_Internet_Connection_Sensor/README.md

 Then check on the frontend of ha, the new binary_sensor named "Internet" will appear.

 # Notes:
-Because the wireless devices will disconnect from the AP and reconnect in very short time (less than 1 second) frequently, and some times the router itself will disconnect and reconnect the pppoe connection rapidly, if the states of the sensor and tracked devices been used in automations, a suitable timer should be involved to avoid un-necessary actions.
+Because the wireless devices will disconnect from the AP and reconnect in very short time (less than 1 second) frequently, and some times the router itself will disconnect and reconnect the pppoe connection rapidly, if the states of the sensor been used in automations, a suitable timer should be involved to avoid un-necessary actions.

+For the device_tracker，there already is a timer (consider_home) can leverage this problem.